 About El Camino Hospital

 El Camino Hospital, ranked among the top five percent of hospitals nationwide for clinical excellence by HealthGrades, is an acute care, not-for-profit and locally-governed organization with campuses in Mountain View and Los Gatos, Calif.
 Key medical specialty focuses include cancer care, heart & vascular, neuroscience, genomic medicine, orthopedic & spine and women’s health.
 El Camino Hospital has delivered the highest level of medical services to the communities of Silicon Valley for more than four decades.
 The hospital is also recognized as a national leader in the use of health information technology to promote patient safety, including computerized order entry, electronic medical records and wireless communications.
 To learn more about El Camino Hospital and its services in Mountain View and Los Gatos, visit our website.
-For a physician referral, call the El Camino Health Line at 800-216-5556.

 About the CyberKnife Robotic Radiosurgery System